wiecoder/FlaskApp-Azure-Face-API/README.md

 # Flask App with Azure Face API

 Remember to:
-- Get Face API key and URL and paste it into routes.py file
+- Get Face API key and URL from Azure and paste it into routes.py file